 Copyright 2011 Erica Stein

 Stein, Erica Hillary.
-"An island off the coast of America: New York City symphonies as productions of space and narrative." doctoral dissertation, University of Iowa, 2011.
+"An island off the coast of America: New York City symphonies as productions of space and narrative."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.